-Mediation is becoming increasingly common in divorce cases.
-Used effectively it can save you time and money.
-Oftentimes mediation will lead to a faster resolution of your case and you do not have to worry about a judgment going against you.
+Mediation, which is becoming increasingly common in divorce cases, offers you an opportunity to resolve key issues quickly and at a lower cost.
+Oftentimes, this kind of negotiation will lead to a faster resolution of your case and you do not have to worry about a judgment going against you.
 Additionally, many people find the collaborative nature of mediation more fulfilling than the adversarial nature of court proceedings.
 While some states require mediation for divorce cases, in Virginia it depends on which court has jurisdiction over your divorce.
 In Williamsburg / James City County, for example, mediation is required before a divorce or custody hearing.
 In Richmond, mediation is encouraged, but ultimately optional.
 However, if you believe you may be able to find common ground with your former spouse mediation can be a great idea, regardless of whether it is required.

 1. Prepare emotionally

 Because mediation is more informal than court proceedings people tend to speak more freely.
 That can lead to your former spouse saying things that are inaccurate or mean spirited.
 It might be a good idea to consider seeing a therapist prior to mediation.
 The benefit is two-fold; you will remain calm during the process and have a better idea about how to effectively express what you are feeling.
 Hiring a lawyer before the mediation is also a good idea because it can be hard to remain rational in such a highly charged emotional setting.
 An attorney also has the experience to walk you through each stage of the mediation.

 2. Have records